MSkalai1998/bhuvithedataguy.github.io/_posts/2021-08-28-debezium-with-aws-msk-iam-authentication.md

 ```json
 "arn:aws:kafka:REGION:ACCOUNT_ID:group/CLUSTER_NAME/CLUSTER_UUID/connect-debezium*"
 ```

+### #5 zookeeper with ACL

-5.I tried to delete a topic using 2 methods.
+I tried to delete a topic using 2 methods.
 1st one with --bootstap flag and the other one with --zookeeper.

 ```bash
 kafka-topics \